Welfare Party: Lost Trillion Case

 After the closure of the party, the Treasury demanded the return of grants worth around one trillion lira, i.e. one million ₺ in today's currency (around € 99,796).
 Party officials stated that the funds were spent on party activities.
 However, an investigation revealed that the official documents were forged.

 In the beginning of 1999, Necmettin Erbakan and 78 party officials stood trial in Ankara for embezzlement charges.
 The case became known as the "Lost Trillion Case" or the "Missing Trillion Case" (Kayıp Trilyon Davası).
 In March 2002, the court sentenced Erbakan to two years and four months in prison.
 68 party officials received sentences of up to one year and two months in prison.
 The sentences were approved by the Supreme Court of Appeals.
 The European Court of Human Rights upheld the ban as well.

+Foreign policy

+Algerian Civil War

+In the 1990s, both Algeria and Turkey had similar tensions between Islamists and a secular military.
+The Algerian military's intervention led to the repression of FIS and the subsequent Algerian Civil War in 1992, and the Turkish military forced the resignation of the Erbakan government and banned the Welfare Party.
+Referring to the Civil War, Necmettin Erbakan said "Turkey will not turn into Algeria" in 1992 and in 1997.
+However, on 10 May 1997, Welfare Party Şanlıurfa MP İbrahim Halil Çelik threatened that "If you try to close the İmam Hatip schools under the RP government, blood will be spilled.
+It would be worse than Algeria."
+Erbakan and his associates developed ties with FIS, and when Erbakan visited the American Muslim Council in October 1994, he engaged with FIS representatives.